zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 For example, with the CloudWok Wordpress plug-in, you can:

 * Create a wedding website where you let wedding guests upload photos directly into your Dropbox, Google Drive, ...
-* Create a project website with passowrd-protected file-upload form, through which you collect project deliverables and submissions from colleagues, collaborators, and business partners.
+* Create a project website with password-protected file-upload form, through which you collect project deliverables and submissions from colleagues, collaborators, and business partners.
 * Create a blog where you invite your audience to submit pictures and videos for a contest.

-Share your use case with us by sending us a link to your Wordpress site at markus@cloudwok.com.
+Share your use case with us by sending us a link to your WordPress site at markus@cloudwok.com.
 We are always happy to hear feedback from our users.
 Sometimes so much, that we give away service upgrades and upload quota for free.

 == Installation ==